SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 ---

-This post is part of my [C# Advent 2021](https://www.csadvent.christmas/) submission.
+This post is part of my [C# Advent 2021](https://www.csadvent.christmas/) submission; be sure to check out the other 49 great posts when you're done here!
 In this post, we'll continue to walk through the Santa Sleigh automated testing example from the [Introductory Blog Post]({% link _posts/2021-12-19-santa-sleigh.md %}).
 If you haven't already, you may want to head there to get the basics set up.

 ____